Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

          "errorCount": 0,
          "id": "x3000c0s7b0n0",
          "retryPolicy": 3,

+         "lines omitted": "..."

+       }
        ```

-       If the configurationStatus is `pending`, wait for the job to finish before continuing.
+       * If the `configurationStatus` is `pending`, then wait for the job to finish before continuing.
-       If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
+       * If the `configurationStatus` is `failed`, then this means the failed CFS job `configurationStatus` should be addressed now for this node.
-       If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+       * If the `configurationStatus` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.

-       If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
+       * If the `configurationStatus` is `failed`, then see [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
-       for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.
+         for how to analyze the pod logs from `cray-cfs` in order to determine why the configuration may not have completed.

     1. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).

     1. Disconnect from the console.

-    1. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.
+    1. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number, until all master nodes have successfully rebooted.

 1. Reboot `ncn-m001`.

-    1. Determine the CAN IP address for one of the other NCNs in the system to establish an SSH session with that NCN.
+    1. Determine the site/external IP address for one of the other NCNs in the system, in order to establish an SSH session with that NCN.

-    1. Establish a console session to `ncn-m001` from a remote system, as `ncn-m001` is the NCN that has an externally facing IP address.
+    1. Establish a console session to `ncn-m001` from a system external to the cluster.

-    1. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#setting-boot-order).
+    1. If booting from disk is desired, then [set the boot order](../../background/ncn_boot_workflow.md#setting-boot-order).

-    1. (`external#`) Power cycle the node
+    1. (`external#`) Power cycle the node.

-        Ensure the expected results are returned from the power status check before rebooting:
+        Ensure that the expected results are returned from the power status check before rebooting.

         > `read -s` is used to prevent the password from being written to the screen or the shell history.